rfo909/RForth/README.md

 ### Use in code

-RFOrth implements an immediate word "->" which takes the two following words from the input stream as the name of the dictionary, and the word inside.
+RFOrth implements an immediate word "In" which takes the two following words from the input stream as the name of the dictionary, and the word inside.

 ```
-10 -> Accumulator add    (calls the "add" word inside the custom dictionary, NOT the addition op)
+10 IN Accumulator add    (calls the "add" word inside the custom dictionary, NOT the addition op)
--> Accumulator count @ . (should now print 10)
+IN Accumulator count @ . (should now print 10)
 ```

 This code works both interactively and from inside compiled words.

 ### No call overhead

-The "->" word is implemented in ACode (tag :->), where it just identifies the dictionary entry within the custom dictionary, then leaves the processing to the same &ExecuteWord that is used elsewhere.
+The "IN" word is implemented in ACode (tag :IN), where it just identifies the dictionary entry within the custom dictionary, then leaves the processing to the same &ExecuteWord that is used elsewhere.

 It is tagged as an IMMEDIATE word in the Forth initial dictionary, near the end of ACode.txt.